4 African America

 After a decade and a half of conflict, which sometimes boiled over into open rebellion, a group of colonial dissidents, commonly referred to today as “the founding fathers,” eventually became disenchanted enough to begin advocating for separation from Britain.
 When war broke out in 1775, the Americans convened a Continental Congress consisting of delegates from all of the colonies.
 Their purpose was to manage the war and deliberate over strategies for dealing with Britain.

-After more than a year of work and much debate, the advocates of independence persuaded the Congress to debate and approve a document—a Declaration of Independence—which formally announced, not just to Britain but to all of Europe, American intentions to separate from Britain.
+After more than a year of work and much debate, the advocates of independence persuaded the Congress to approve the issuance of a document—a Declaration of Independence—which formally announced, not just to Britain but to all of Europe, American intentions to separate from Britain.
 The declaration was written principally by Thomas Jefferson and signed by all of the delegates on July 4, 1776.

 After declaring independence, Congress then got to work in 1777 attempting to establish the basis for a working government; however, this first framework—the Articles of Confederation,[8] lasted for only ten years.
 Its failure led to the Constitutional Convention of 1787 which produced the Constitution that has remained the framework for the U.S. government ever since its ratification in 1789; it is the world’s oldest constitution.